MediciHouse07/Learning_Records/economic_money_banking.md

 - dealers will have another relation with BOE
 - in the first graph is shows city of London Banks

+### 1-3

+2022/08/27

+- treynor model on the foreign exchange case
+- x/y, price of USD, think of currency as good

 # Lecture Week11
 ## Lec 1
 2022/03/18:💫 All finished <br>